Texas Association of Private and Parochial Schools: Muslim and Jewish schools

+Sports officials

-In 2015, the TAPPS Winter Division 1 Soccer State Championship Game was stopped by Trinity Christian Academy coaches and Athletic Director to protest a yellow card that was issued by the referee to a John Paul II player.
+In 2015, the TAPPS Winter Division 1 Soccer State Championship Game was stopped by Trinity Christian Academy (TCA) coaches and Athletic Director to protest a yellow card that was issued by the referee to a John Paul II player.
 The TCA AD left the field of play and met with the TAPPS Executive Director.
-They walked back to the JPII bench together and the TAPPS Executive Director issued an Administrative Red card to the player, over ruling the referee in charge of the game.
-This violates TAPPS section 134 "NO PROTESTS.
+They walked back to the JPII bench together and the TAPPS Executive Director issued an Administrative Red card to the player, overruling the referee in charge of the game.
+This violated TAPPS section 134 "NO PROTESTS.
 A protest base on a game or contest official's decision will not be considered" and TAPPS section 27 "...may not protest a contest judge's / referee's or other official's decision".
 The cause of the controversy was that after scoring a goal to go up 1-0 with 32 minutes left in the game the player removed his jersey on the way to the bench and was issued a yellow card for this unsportsmanlike behavior.
 JPII was forced to play 10 v 11 for the remainder of the game and lost 1-2.

 Groupings

 Like the UIL, TAPPS aligns member schools into districts by geography and enrollment size for various contests.
 Each contest has a slightly different alignment based on the participating schools, but most follow the same basic framework.
-The districts are mostly decided behind closed doors by TAPPS every even year (in February, around the same time as the UIL's biannual redistricting), and are an attempt to keep schools within a certain distance of their home town when attending competitions.
+The districts are mostly decided behind closed doors by TAPPS every even year (in February, around the same time as the UIL's biannual redistricting), and are an attempt to keep schools within a certain distance of their hometown when attending competitions.
 Like the UIL, the districts are the first progression to the state championship.

-Schools are further broken down with a letter classification to separate them from other schools of varying sizes.
-The purpose is ensure that schools compete only with others with similar size talent pools and resources.
+Schools are further broken down with a letter classification to separate them from other schools of varying sizes based on average high school enrollment (single-sex schools have their student population average doubled).
+The purpose is ensured that schools compete only with others with similar size talent pools and resources.

 Due to the wide variety of sports that some schools do and do not offer, and because some schools are single-sex, TAPPS uses several different classifications for sports (generally the larger the number the larger the school):